-IMPORTANT: To verify that your computer supports fingerprint reader sign-in, type Sign-in options in the taskbar search box and follow the on-screen instructions.
-If Fingerprint reader is not listed as an option, then your computer does not include a fingerprint reader.
+IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon in the taskbar, type Sign-in options in the search box and press enter.
+If Fingerprint recognition is not listed as an option, then your computer does not include a fingerprint reader.